mlflow/mlflow/docs/source/models.rst

-After building and training your MLflow Model, you can use the :py:func:`mlflow.evaluate()` API to evaluate its performance on one or more datasets of your choosing. :py:func:`mlflow.evaluate()` currently supports evaluation of MLflow Models with the :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` for classification and regression tasks, computing a variety of task-specific performance metrics, model performance plots, and model explanations.
+After building and training your MLflow Model, you can use the :py:func:`mlflow.evaluate()` API to evaluate its performance on one or more datasets of your choosing. :py:func:`mlflow.evaluate()` currently supports evaluation of MLflow Models with the :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` for classification, regression, and numerous language modeling tasks (see :ref:`model-evauation-llms`), computing a variety of task-specific performance metrics, model performance plots, and model explanations.
 Evaluation results are logged to :ref:`MLflow Tracking <tracking>`.

 The following `example from the MLflow GitHub Repository